AllerLydia/Deep-Learning/README.md

 Thanks to Siraj, for making this happen!

-#Hellp World!
+# Hellp World!

-This is Lydia, I'm very pationate about data mining, data analytics and mahine learning.
+This is Lydia, I'm very passionate about data mining, data analytics, and machine learning.
 It opens up a new door to me and keeps me hungry.
-I've taken Coursera Machine Learning Specicalist course from UW and I'm now doing nonadegree in Udacity!
+I've taken Coursera Machine Learning Specialist course from UW and I'm now doing none degree in Udacity!

-I'm a data science consultant, focuing on forecast and prediction.
-I majorly work with clients' Operation Research team on varies Revenue Management projects, like Pricing, Demand Forecast and Fleet Management.
+I'm a data science consultant, focusing on forecast and prediction.
+I majorly work with clients' Operation Research team on varies Revenue Management projects, like Pricing, Demand Forecast, and Fleet Management.

-I will be keep updating my repositories, and hopefully, bacome a master data scientist some day! :D
+I will keep updating my repositories, and hopefully, become a master data scientist some day! :D